Netizens Offer Ideas On How To Train Hyperactive German Shepherd Without Trainer Or Treats

 The terrible twos in dogs is definitely a thing.

-He's at a age where some dogs get what is like the “terrible twos" for people.
-Especially large breeds can be full of energy, constantly into things, jumping all over people.
-Without training or treats i would suggest going to a dog park or taking a long walk, depending on the dog bike ride to get some of the built up energy out and then work with your dog on some things you want to teach him afterward, the dog should be able to focus more with getting energy out and associate his training work with the reward of getting to go out and walk or play at dog park.
+He's at an age where some dogs experience what is like the “terrible twos” for people.
+Especially large breeds can be full of energy, constantly getting into things and jumping all over people.
+Without training or treats, I would suggest going to a dog park or taking a long walk.
+Depending on the dog, a bike ride can help get some of the built-up energy out.
+Then work with your dog on some things you want to teach him afterward; the dog should be able to focus more after expending energy and associate his training work with the reward of going out for a walk or playing at the dog park.

-We totally feel like there are a lot of things here that people touched on in the comments.
-There are definitely ways to train a dog especially a German shepherd who typically does have quite a lot of energy.
+We feel that there are many points here that people touched on in the comments.
+There are definitely ways to train a dog, especially a German Shepherd, who typically has a lot of energy.

 Hopefully, this helped the person asking the question.